Info for Employers

-Please note: FWS Summer extends over two fiscal years, and two PCR’s will be needed for students if hiring before 07/01/2021.
-To complete these PCR’s, make one with start date of the student to 06/30/2021.
-The second PCR should have dates of 07/01/2021 to the end of summer (08/10/2021) or until the end of the academic year (04/28/2022) for students awarded FWS for the academic year on his or her award package and you wish to continue hiring.
+Please note: Because summer FWS extends over two fiscal years, two PCR’s will be needed for students if hiring before July 1 and continuing work in summer.
+To complete these PCR’s, make one with end date of the student to June 30th.
+The second PCR should have dates of July 1 to the end of summer or until the end of the academic year for students awarded FWS for the academic year on his or her award package and you wish to continue hiring.

 Posting a Position

 On-campus employers looking to post a vacancy will use Handshake.
 Jobs posted as "Work-Study Student" are available only to students awarded Federal Work-Study as part of their financial aid package.
 The student is required to attach a copy of their Award Offer when applying as confirmation of work-study.